cylmemory/SimpleBlog/README.md

 If you want to customize manage.py, checkout [Flask-Script](https://flask-script.readthedocs.io/en/latest/)

-Get started with OctBlog
+Get started with SimpleBlog
-1. Create a superuser to administrate OctBlog
+1. Create a superuser to administrate SimpleBlog

    Visit the following url and create a superuser